 As a facility manager, you have to ensure that all your team members and visitors to your facility wash their hands thoroughly and frequently in-line with the infection prevention and control guidelines.

 You have probably experienced that just asking your staff to change their handwashing habits doesn’t always improve their behaviour.
-In fact, many organisations have gone through the most creative attempts to convince people to follow the right routines.
+In fact, many organisations have gone through the most creative attempts to convince people to follow the right routines to reduce infection.

 Example of a creative attempt to change people’s handwashing behaviour.